LucasDelfino92/morrowindsharp/main.md

 Shift+Left Click | Highlight a quest / Hide a quest / Unhide a quest | Better Questlist

 ## CHANGELOG

+11-27-2022
+- Removed **Beware the Sixth House Tweaks** (no longer necessary).
+- Small rewriting of a few instructions for clarity.

 10-18-2022
 - Updated **Morrowind Optimization Patch** instructions.